Katalize/Causing-Suspense-Anxiety-And-Fear-Using-Sound-Design-In-Video-Games/README.md

 # Causing-Suspense-Anxiety-And-Fear-Using-Sound-Design-In-Video-Games
-Repository of all the scripts utilised in process of game development.
+Repository of all the scripts written in process of game development for MSc dissertation at the University of Salford By Nikita Katilis.